mciocchi/atomic_d6/README.md

 | 3-4       | Nothing          |
 | 1-2       | Bane             |

-Whilst Feat Dice represent a character's ability, the Atomic D6 represents the narrative forces of chaos and fate, and everything outside of their control.
+Whilst Feat Dice represent a character's ability to perform a Feat, the Atomic D6 represents the narrative forces of chaos and fate, and everything outside of their control.

 Narrative [Beats](#Time) that occur as a result of Boons and Banes do not necessarily have to relate to the feat the character was attempting.
 Sometimes fortune comes out of left field.